Skill Demand Index

 Common skill gaps:

 Software Engineering positions drive 100% of demand.
-Skills commonly paired with Salesforce CRM Reporting include Marketing Analytics and Bachelor's Degree.
+Skills commonly paired with Salesforce Crm Reporting include Marketing Analytics and People Management.

 Depth Level Distribution